Six Goals for Better SEO

 This includes areas like technology implementation.

-Here is a quick list of things your team could consider Technical SEO.
+Here is a quick list additional areas of implementation I consider Technical SEO.

 - Server-side implementations